FiB3/ssjs-vsc/README.md

 ### Commands

 To be run using `Ctrl` + `Shift` + `P` (Win) / `CMD` + `Shift` + `P` (Mac) / F1.
 The list of all commands can be seen in the `Extensions > SSJS Manager > Features > Comnands`.

+### Linting

+Finding mistakes and typos in your SSJS code has never been easier!

+SSJS files are auto-checked automatically on save, if you wish so.
+Control this via VSCode Preference: `SSJS: Lint on save`.

+Use `SSJS: Lint Current SSJS File` to lint SSJS within `AMPscript` and `HTML` files.
+The linter also supports `JavaScript` files (without ssjs script tags).
+To enable this, add `.js` to `Additional file types ` in SSJS Manager Preferences.
+Then lint via command.

 ### Live Preview